 Mujhse Shaadi Karoge: Paras Chhabra Gives Befitting Reply To Anup Jalota's Fiery Remarks!

-Ex-Bigg Boss contestant Jasleen Matharu is a part of Colors TV's Mujhse Shaadi Karoge in which she is one of the prospective brides of Paras Chhabra.
+Ex-Bigg Boss contestant Jasleen Matharu is a part of Colors TV's Mujhse Shaadi Karoge in which she is one of the prospective brides for Paras Chhabra.
 As viewers are aware that although Paras had a girlfriend (Akanksha Puri) outside the house, he was getting close to his inmate Mahira Sharma.
-When the Bhajan Samrat was made aware of this, he has made fiery remarks on Paras!
+When the Bhajan Samrat was made aware of this, he made fiery remarks on Paras!
 Anup felt that Paras is not a good guy for Jasleen.
-He had even said that if Paras was two-timing and clearly accepted it on a reality show then Jasleen should even think of marrying a person like him.
-Now Paras has given befitting reply to Anup.
+He had even said that if Paras was two-timing and clearly accepted it on a reality show then Jasleen shouldn't even think of marrying a person like him.
+Now, Paras has given a befitting reply to Anup.

 When Spotboye asked Paras' reaction to Anup's comment, the actor asked Anup to stay away from the matter as it is Jasleen's personal choice.
 Paras was quoted by the portal as saying, "I don't know anything about Jasleen Matharu's past and whatever Anup Jalota Ji is saying about me is his thought process."